JasonGross/coq-tools/README.md

 Somehow running via a .bat file makes things work.
 You will probably have to use a similar wrapper if you use a custom coqtop executable.

-The `--directory` argument has poor semantics.
-It should be improved.

 proof-using-helper
 ------------------

 The script `proof-using-helper.py` is the main program; run `proof-using-helper.py -h` to see the options.

 ### Usage